 Premium volumes in the Swiss insurance sector

-Private insurers in most branches recorded a moderate increase in premium volumes in 2022, once again demonstrating stability in an economically challenging year.
-The non-life segment in particular demonstrated above-average growth at 4.7 per cent, whereas the premium volume in the life segment fell slightly.
+In 2023, Swiss private insurers’ premium volume once again experienced pleasing growth, according to FINMA figures.
+The non-life segment demonstrated above-average growth at 1.9 per cent, whereas the premium volume in the life segment fell slightly.

 Non-life insurers